Klima publicly launches its consumer-focused carbon offset app – TechCrunch

 “We have a special situation right now,” said Gilles.
 “What we are doing as founders.
 We know that the climate crisis is not taking a pause because of the pandemic.
 We have raised enough funding right now to still be there when the pandemic is over.”

-The company is backed by Jens Begemenn, the founder of Wooga; Niklas Jansen, co-founder of Blinkist; Christian Reber, the founder of Pitch; and institutional investors including e.ventures, HV Holtzbrinck Ventures, and 468 Capital.
+The company is backed by Jens Begemann, the founder of Wooga; Niklas Jansen, co-founder of Blinkist; Christian Reber, the founder of Pitch; and institutional investors including e.ventures, HV Holtzbrinck Ventures and 468 Capital.

 To date, Klima has raised $5.8 million in financing.
 The company offers three types of offsets for its users.
 The first is natural solutions, like tree-planting projects; the second is tech-based solutions like solar power installations; and the third is social solutions, like replacing wood-burning cookstoves with electric or gas stoves for homes.

 “We’ve seen great traction with the app so far,” said Gilles.
-The company’s app is now live in 18 countries including the US, Canada, Australia, New Zealand, and has the largest user base of any climate offset app currently on the market, the company said.
+The company’s app is now live in 18 countries including the U.S., Canada, Australia and New Zealand, and has the largest user base of any climate offset app currently on the market, the company said.